predakanga/smarty/notes.md

 ## UnitTesting ##

-* ResourcePluginTests is using the resource 'db' which does not exist
+* ResourcePluginTests is using the resource 'db' which does not exist - WTF?
-*

 ## registerResource() API ##